1965 in the Vietnam War: February

 On the United States Senate floor, Senator Frank Church said "The Saigon government is losing its war, not for lack of equipment, but for lack of internal cohesion" and the best solution would be the negotiation of a neutral South Vietnam.
 Church's speech was supported by several other prominent Democratic Party Senators, including George McGovern.
 Church's call for a neutral South Vietnam echoed similar statements by French President Charles de Gaulle, the Pope and the Secretary General of the United Nations.
 Former President Eisenhower and several Republicans supported Johnson's policy.
 Eisenhower advised Johnson not to negotiate from weakness.

+The ARVN 2nd Division attacked a VC battalion on a ridge 30km northwest of Tam Ky.
+Two battalions and a ranger company advanced south from Qui Son, while a detached company assumed a blocking position behind the VC.
+As the infantry approached the Nui Lac San Ridge, one of the battalion commanders violated instructions to remain concentrated.
+He dispersed his troops causing the attack to fall apart.
+The VC charged down the ridge and a melee ensued until the ARVN were able to withdraw covered by airstrikes.
+ARVN losses were 41 dead, 18 wounded, and seven missing along with 39 weapons.
+VC losses were unknown, but multiple sources indicated that the airstrikes had killed several hundred.